ag00dwin/EVA_traversetime/README.md

 <img src="https://github.com/ag00dwin/EVA_traversetime/blob/main/_output/_traverse%20walkspeed-slope%20modelling_plot.png" width="400">

 **_traverse dijkstra paths.py**
-Runs a path-finding algorithm from the relative slope exponential walking model (from ``_traverse walkspeed-slope modelling``) based upon [Toblers Hiking function](https://en.wikipedia.org/wiki/Tobler%27s_hiking_function), and uses this to calculate the most efficent paths from A to B on the island DEM.
+Runs a path-finding algorithm from the relative slope exponential walking model (from ``_traverse walkspeed-slope modelling``) based upon [Toblers Hiking function](https://en.wikipedia.org/wiki/Tobler%27s_hiking_function), and uses this to calculate the most efficent paths from A to B on the island Digital Elevation Model (DEM).
 Outputs the path itself as a .csv file, as well as a heatmap (with or without contours) for time to reach all accessible grid pixels on the DEM.
+The code used for dijkstra’s algorithm upon an adjacency matrix (the DEM raster) is from an [article](https://judecapachietti.medium.com/dijkstras-algorithm-for-adjacency-matrix-in-python-a0966d7093e8) by Jude Capachietti.

 <img src="https://github.com/ag00dwin/EVA_traversetime/blob/main/_output/da_map_(100%2C%20371)_plot%20annotations.png" width="400">